GeoMagSphere - A tool for particle backtracing in magnetosphere using both internal and external magnetic fields

 In the current version, the back-tracing code is 2016.1.0.
 With respect to version 2013.1.0, a new magnetopause, due to Shue et al. (1997), is used.
 Its size and shape depends on the solar activity, mainly through the solar wind ram pressure (Tsyganenko and Sitnov 2005).
 In the current version, an automatic switch between the two external field models in relation to the solar wind pressure is added.

-Currently, sr-niel (see also ASIF implementation agreements 2017-22-HD.0 ASI-ENEA and 2017-15-HD.0 ASI-INFN, 2021-39-HH.0 ASI-ENEA and ASIF implementation agreement involving ASI and Milano-Bicocca University), sr-niel, helmod and geomagsphere websites are supported within the space radiation activities of ASIF framework; their websevers are located in ASIF support center at the Physics Department of Milano-Bicocca University.
+Currently (see ASIF implementation agreements 2017-22-HD.0 ASI-ENEA, 2017-15-HD.0 ASI-INFN, 2021-39-HH.0 ASI-ENEA and ASIF implementation agreement involving ASI and Milano-Bicocca University), sr-niel, helmod and geomagsphere websites are supported within the space radiation environment activities of ASIF framework; their websevers are located in ASIF support center at the Physics Department of Milano-Bicocca University.
 Currently, the website is operated by a virtual server in VDC (Virtual Data Center) environment at CINECA.

 Amount of data as a function of the difference, regarding the component \(B_x\) of the magnetic field, between the model predictions (IGRF alone in red, IGRF+T89 in green and IGRF+TS05 in blue) and the Cluster satellite measurements during 2 - 7 November 2011 (left) and 5 - 9 March 2012 (right).